 At Baselworld 2015, Longines has expanded its line of vintage-styled timekeepers.
 Besides the gorgeous Tachymeter and Telemeter models that were first presented back in 2012, the brand will also soon start selling their new Longines Pulsometer Chronograph (ref.
 L2.801.4.23.2).

 Based on one of their models from 1950s, the 2014 limited edition Longines Conquest Heritage 1954-2014 comes in a compact 35-millimeter case which is available not only in an expensive rose or yellow gold but also in a lot more affordable stainless steel.
 Combine it with a nice business dress and you have a clear winner.

 The Longines Heritage 1973 Chronograph (refs.
-L2.7188.8.131.52 & L2.7184.108.40.206) collection was presented earlier this year and is based on the classic 1973 chronograph.
-Although you can’t seriously call this new timepiece a “reissue,” it looks close to the original making it a serious competitor to vintage-styled chronographs that were introduced recently by Tudor and and its arch-rival Tag Heuer.
+L2.718.104.22.168 & L2.722.214.171.124) collection is a homage to the classic 1973 chronograph.
+Although you can’t seriously call this new timepiece a “reissue,” it looks close to the original making it a serious competitor to vintage-styled chronographs introduced recently by Tudor and its arch-rival Tag Heuer.

 This new Longines Heritage 1968 Square doesn’t look like a re-issue of a certain model that was released by the Swiss brand back in the 1960s.
 However, it looks more than a curt nod to the period when the Western civilization was reaching its peak giving a pretty good idea of how Longines watches of the time could have looked like if watchmakers of that time have had technologies of the XXI century.